paper-trail-gem/paper_trail/README.md

 # PaperTrail

-Track changes to your models' data.
-Good for auditing or versioning.
+PaperTrail lets you track changes to your models' data.
+It's good for auditing or versioning.
+You can see how a model looked at any stage in its lifecycle, revert it to any version, and even undelete it after it's been destroyed.

 ## Features